aa-nadim/devops-container-workflow/README.md

     ```docker-compose up -d```
 3. **Access Jenkins**:
     - Open your browser and go to `http://localhost:8080`.
-    - Retrieve the admin password: `docker exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword`
+    - Retrieve the admin password: `docker exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword` , `cat /var/jenkins_home/secrets/initialAdminPassword`
     - Unlock Jenkins using the initial admin password found in the Jenkins container logs.
     - Install the suggested plugins.
     - Create an admin user.
-4. **Build and Deploy**:
-    - Trigger the pipeline to build and deploy the Flask application.
-    - Access the Flask application at `http://localhost:5000`.

-5. **Set Up Jenkins Pipeline**:
+4. **Set Up Jenkins Pipeline**:
     - Create a new pipeline in Jenkins.
     - Copy the Jenkinsfile content into the pipeline script.